CopernicaMarketingSoftware/Documentation/Mailerq/4.2/mgmt-dkim.md

 and MailerQ will decide when and how to add an ARC signature to your message.
 If you want to test the ARC algorithm first, you can visit our [ARC test page](http://arc.copernica.com).

+## Failure reporting

+Although MailerQ has a powerful DKIM backend, the DKIM standards are quite complicated and signature verification may fail on a remote server for a variety of reasons.
+To get notified about these sorts of failures you may ask the target server to send failure reports for DKIM signatures that are not verifying properly.
+For DKIM keys specified in the management console this is done by ticking the corresponding box.

+Note that checking this box will only indicate to the remote server that you want to receive the reports.
+To specify on which address and how often you want to receive the reports, you should update your DNS records with the appropriate properties defined in [RFC 6651](https://tools.ietf.org/html/rfc6651).

 ## DKIM signing patterns

 Storing private keys in MailerQ is not enough to have your emails signed.